Exploration Targets

 Phase 2:

-Project Comparisons
+Project Comparison

 Internationally, the Tethys Project shares similarities with renowned manganese deposits such as Chiatura (Georgia), Nikopol (Ukraine), Umm Bogma (Egypt), and North Orissa (India).
 Domestically, the project's geological context resembles that of other Turkish manganese occurrences within ophiolitic complexes, yet it distinguishes itself by its significant nickel and cobalt by-product potential, enhancing its economic attractiveness.